Hocking County, near Logan.

-|Classification:||Erosional cave, recess caves, Blackhand sandstone
+|Sandstone Cave erosional cave, recess caves, Blackhand sandstone

-|Address:||Hocking Hills State Park, 19852 St. Rt.
+|Hocking Hills State Park, 19852 St. Rt.
 664 South, Logan, Ohio 43138, Tel: +1-740-385-6842 (Park office), +1-740-385-6841 (reservations), 1-866-644-6727 (camping).

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-|7,000 BP||inhabited by the Adena culture.
+|inhabited by the Adena culture.

 |inhabited by Wyandot, Delaware and Shawnee.

 |caves well-known as scenic attractions.

 |excavation of Ash Cave.

 |first land purchase by the state including Old Man's Cave.

 |flash flood destroys bridges and trains in Old Man's Gorge.

-Old Man's Cave is located in Old Man's Gorge, a 500m long sandstone gorge.
+Old Man's Cave is located in Old Man's Gorge, a 500 m long sandstone gorge.
 This gorge starts with the Upper Falls and ends at the Lower Falls, with many nice spots in between, like Devil's Bathtub, the lookout at Sphinx Head or, of course Old Man's Cave.
-There is a round trip trail on top of the cliff and a trail along the bottom, a frame bridge across the gorge and varios tunnels leading down into the gorge.
+There is a round trip trail on top of the cliff and a trail along the bottom, a frame bridge across the gorge and various tunnels leading down into the gorge.
 The Visitor Center is located at Old Man's Cave and is the obvious starting point for hikes.

 Ash Cave looks very impressive, and is the largest recess cave in the state.
-It is reached through a 400m long narrow gorge, which suddenly opens up.
-The cave is a huge ledge forming a shelter, 30m deep and 27m high, continuing for 215m along the gorge wall.
+It is reached through a 400 m long narrow gorge, which suddenly opens up.
+The cave is a huge ledge forming a shelter, 30 m deep and 27 m high, continuing for 215 m along the gorge wall.
 Today the floor is level and covered with sand.
-The concave geometry of the cave does a special accoustic trick: there are two distant points in the cave where you can talk to someone in the other point by whisper and be understood.
-This so-called whispering gallery is a result of of sound waves being reflected and concentrated, similar to a lens.
+The Ash Cave Trail is only 400 m long and wheelchair accessible.